antonneturner/Fitness-Tracker/README.md

 - Allows a user to be able to view create and track daily workouts.
 The will be able to log multiple exercises in a workout on a given day.
 They should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, they should be able to track my distance traveled.

+- The problem that this app solves is that it allows users to track their exercises for a customized experience.

 ## Features

 - When the user loads the page, they should be given the option to create a new workout or continue with their last workout.